picrust/picrust/_sources/scripts/predict_traits.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Note:**
 This script is only needed in the case of custom predictions (e.g. extending PICRUSt to 18S or the like).
-In typical use cases, say KEGG Ortholog predictions from Greengenes v13.5 OTUs, you can use the :ref:`../picrust_precalculated_files` to predict functions for metagenomes and calculate NSTI scores without using this script.
+In typical use cases, say KEGG Ortholog predictions from Greengenes v13.5 OTUs, you can use the `precalculated files <../picrust_precalculated_files.html>`_ to predict functions for metagenomes and calculate NSTI scores without using this script.

 **Description:**